Dams · Wetlands

 The two day, five session India Rivers Week 2022 function focused on use of rivers as waterways, organized in collaboration between India Rivers Forum (IRF is constituted by ten organizations now) and Manthan Adhyayan Kendra ended on Nov 27, 2022.
 The IRW 2022 sessions had a number of highlights, we will try to bring them to you in separate articles.

-Continue reading “DRP NB 281122: Justice Lokur at IRW 2022: We need to be vocally more aggressive to make a difference”
+Continue reading “DRP 281122: Justice Lokur at IRW 2022: We need to be vocally more aggressive to make a difference”

 Fish, Fisheries, Fisherfolk